threefoldtech/info_grid/src/documentation/farmers/farmerbot/farmerbot_information.md

 find ~/ -name '*.log'
 ```

-If you've deleted the log file while the bot is running, the log files won't be recreated.
+If you've deleted the log file while the bot is running, the bot won't recreated it whille running.
 In this case, you will need to restart the bot, e.g. `systemctl restart farmerbot`.
 The bot will then automatically create a log file.

 # Questions and Feedback